 - Dead All Along: Mr. Pignati's wife Conchetta.
-He told John and Lorraine that she was visiting her sister, but while they're exploring the bedroom they find a bill from a funeral home.
-This can be seen as the first baby step towards Mr. Pignati's eventually Despair Event Horizon.
+He told John and Lorraine that she was visiting his sister in California, but while they're exploring the bedroom they find a bill from a funeral home.
+This can be seen as the first baby step towards Mr. Pignati's eventual Despair Event Horizon.

 - Despair Event Horizon: The death of Bobo, Mr. Pignati's favorite animal at the zoo, is what ultimately does him in.

 - Disappeared Dad: It is discussed earlier in the book that Lorraine's dad cheated on her mom, and they ended up getting a divorce.

 - Does Not Like Men: Lorraine's mom, ever since she found out that her husband had been cheating on her.
 This is why she does not like Lorraine hanging around with Mr. Pignati and John.

 - Easily Forgiven: Mr. Pignati is not angry at John and Lorraine for throwing a party at his house and his porcelain pig collection being destroyed in the process, but they do eventually serve some form of consequence for their actions when a few more sad events eventually overcome Mr. Pignati, and he dies of a cardiac arrest.

 - The Friend Nobody Likes: Norton is part of John and Lorraine's circle of prank callers, even though he's universally considered to be a loser at school and John in particular hates him.

 - Growing Up Sucks: John goes into great depth about this in the final chapter of the book.

 - Knight of Cerebus: Norton Kelly.
 His actions ultimately indirectly contribute to Mr. Pignati's death.